Skip to content

 Today, Trooper’s Rest continues to serve as a welcoming place for locals and travellers alike—rich with stories, heritage, and nearly two centuries of history.

-We are a veteran owned and operated business and highly focused on supporting the community of Braidwood and any other good cause.
-With over 70 years of combined maritime service it was a natural reason why we have kept a nautical theme to our name and label.
+We are a veteran owned and operated business and are always focused on supporting the community of Braidwood and other good causes.
+Our 70 years of combined maritime service made the nautical theme of our name and label a natural choice.
 We have a passion for crafting exceptional quality Whisky, Gin, Vodka and Liqueurs.
-We remain true to our craft with everything man handled in the production to hand written labels.
+We remain true to our craft with every production process completed by hand, from preparing ingredients for a distillation to writing and labelling our bottles to ready them for our customers.

-Our 500L still called Johne.
-Which is a 4 Stage Column Still with a hybrid heating system of either direct steam or electric water bath.
-This gives us a balanced & uniformed heating around the boiler eliminating the burning or scolding of botanicals or wash.
+Our still is a 500L, four stage Column Still named Johne.
+Its hybrid heating system gives us the option of using either direct steam or an electric water bath to heat its three elements.
+Both options create a balanced & uniform heat map around the boiler, eliminating the issue of burning or scalding of botanicals and wash that plagues traditional pot stills.

-This in turn bring a better extraction of flavour from the botanicals and allows us to have a more unique profile in our production.
-Also this gives us exceptional fusion of flavour with our spirit, allowing us to have a better bodied Gin.
+This in turn creates a better extraction of flavour from the botanicals and allows us to have a unique product profile.
+It also gives us exceptional fusion of flavour with our spirit, producing fuller-bodied, deliciously aromatic gins.

-Our process is unique in approach as it’s a combination of a variety of processes from around the world.
-Firstly we focus on sourcing the best produce from Australia and where we can’t we get the best stuff internationally.
-Our distilling process are Scottish while or approach to blending is Japanese.
+Our approach is unique in that it takes cues from a variety of distilling methodologies from around the world, fusing their best attributes to form a hybrid process that works to our strengths.
+We focus on sourcing the best produce from Australia and, when we can't get the best stuff here, internationally.
+Our distilling process is Scottish while our approach to blending is Japanese.

 Origin of the name 'Hold Fast'